code-312/ceic-jekyll/pages/terms-of-use.md

     the right to terminate your account or otherwise deny you access to the Website in our sole discretion for any or no reason without notice and without liability.</p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: "<h2>4.
+CONDITIONS FOR THIRD-PARTY LINKING TO WEB SITE</h2><p>In limited
+    circumstances, we may permit third-party links to the Website home page from any website that is not commercially competitive with the Website and does not criticize or otherwise injure us, so long as the website where the link resides, and all other locations to which such website links, comply with all applicable laws.
+    All of our rights and remedies are expressly reserved.
+Notwithstanding anything to the contrary contained in these Terms or applicable Additional Terms, we reserve the right to prohibit linking to the Website for any reason, in our sole and absolute discretion, even if the linking complies with the requirements described above.</p><p>Although third-party links may be posted on this Website, the posting of those links or associated content does not constitute Cannabis Equity’s endorsement of such material.
+    Similarly, although third-party products and services may be sold or purchased via links on this Website, the sale and purchase of those products and services does not constitute Cannabis Equity’s endorsement of the same.
+Cannabis Equity is not responsible or liable for any claim, including, without limitation, loss or injury to real, tangible, or intellectual property, violations of personal privacy or privacy rights, actual, direct, indirect, incidental, consequential or punitive damages, personal injury, or wrongful death in connection with third-party websites, content, or products and services.</p>"
+  site_page: []
+- template: text-area
+  style: Plain
+  text_area: '<h2>5.
+USER REGISTRATION</h2><p>In order to access or use some (or potentially
+    all) of the features of the Website, you may have to become subscribing user.
+    If you are under the age of sixteen (16), then you are not permitted to register as a user or otherwise submit personal information to Cannabis Equity.</p><p>Under these Terms, you agree to: (a) create only one account; (b) provide accurate, truthful, current and complete information when creating your account; (c) maintain and promptly update your account information; (d) maintain the security of your account by not sharing your username or password with others and restricting access to your account and your Access Device; (e) promptly notify us if you discover or otherwise suspect any security breaches relating to your account or the Website
+    at: <a href="mailto:info@cannabisequityil.org" title="">info@cannabisequityil.org</a>;
+    (f) not sell, transfer or assign your username and password; and (g) accept sole responsibility for all activities that occur under your username and password, whether or not you have authorized the activity.</p>'
+  site_page: []

 ---